huridocs/uwazi/README.md

 For End-to-End testing, we have a full set of fixtures that test the overall functionality.
 Be advised that, for the time being, these tests are run ON THE SAME DATABASE as the default database (uwazi_developmet), so running these tests will DELETE any existing data and replace it with the testing fixtures.
 DO NOT RUN ON PRODUCTION ENVIRONMENTS!

-Running end to end tests require a running Uwazi app.
+Running end to end tests requires a running Uwazi app.

 Running tests with Nightmare